Exercise - Create a table and import data into your Microsoft Dataverse database

 After the data has been successfully imported, you'll see the total number of inserts and updates.
 Now let's go take a quick look at the imported data

-Notice that the Account field is empty, this is because when you updated the Excel export file and update fields you were not instructed to update this field.
-The reason you were not instructed to update the Account field is because you cannot set a lookup value when importing data from Excel, this must be done from Power Apps.
+Notice that the Account column is empty, this is because when you updated the Excel export file and update columns you were not instructed to update this column.
+The reason you were not instructed to update the Account column is because you cannot set a lookup value when importing data from Excel, this must be done from Power Apps.